tucats/ego/functions/README.md

 more than one argument is given, the result is always encoded as a JSON array where each element matches a parameter to the call.

-### json.MarshalIndented()
+### json.MarshalIndent(v, prefix, indent)
-Returns a string containing the JSON representation of the arguments.
-If only one argument is given, the result is the JSON for that specific argument.
-If more than one argument is given, the result is always encoded as a JSON array where each element matches a parameter to the call.
+Returns a string containing the JSON representation of the `v` arguement.
+The caller must also specify a string for the `prefix` that appears at the start of each line of the formatted JSON output, and a `indent` value that is the string used to indent nested JSON objects.

-This function differs from `json.Marshal` in the the resulting string contains newline and indentation spaces to make the string more human-readable.

 ### json.UnMarhsal()
 This accepts a string that must contain a syntactically valid JSON expression,